orbcode/orbuculum/README.md

 the gdb session with the 'monitor traceswo xxxx' command.
 For a TTL Serial device its set by the Orbuculum command line.
-Segger devices can normally work faster, but no experimentation has been done to find their max limits, which are probably it's dependent on the specific JLink you are using.
-ORBTrace Mini can operate with UART encoded SWO at up to 62MBits/sec.
+Segger devices can normally work faster, but no experimentation has been done to find their max limits, it's probably dependent on the specific JLink you are using, and the available baudrates appear to be quantised.
+ORBTrace Mini can operate with UART encoded SWO at any speed from 125Kbits/sec up to 62MBits/sec.
 It also supports Manchester encoded SWO at up to 48Mbps.
-The advantage of Manch encoding is that there's no speed matching needed to use it, and it should continue to work correctly even if the target clock speed changes (e.g. when it goes into a low power mode).
+The advantage of Manchester encoding is that there's no speed matching needed to use it, and it should continue to work correctly even if the target clock speed changes (e.g. when it goes into a low power mode).
 This is a good thing, and is the way we normally use SWO for day-job.